maciejpirog/cpp-effects/doc/refman.md

 - `int64_t label` - The label of the handler to which the control should go.
 If there is no handler with label `label` in the context or it does not handle the operation `Cmd`, the program ends with exit code `-1`.

-- `Cmd&& cmd` - The invoked command.
+- `const Cmd& cmd` - The invoked command.

 - **Return value** `Cmd::OutType` - the value with which the suspended computation is resumed (the argument to `OneShot::Resume`).